Have you lost a loved one due to medical malpractice or a preventable medical error?

-At one time, there was no provision for filing such a claim on the pretext that since the victim had already died; there was no way to compensate them.
-Consequently, the surviving family members could not claim damages in a court of law.
-However, with the passage of time, wrongful death laws have come into play and today all states have them in some form.
-This legal recourse allows compensation for persons who have been damaged as a result of the tragedy.
+At one time, there was no provision for filing such a claim on the pretext that since the victim had already died, there was no way to compensate them.
+Consequently, the surviving family members could not seek any damages in a court of law, even though they actually suffered financial harm due to losing a family member.

 Although each state has its own independent wrongful death laws, there are some elements that are common and form the basis of any such legal remedy.
 These include the fact that:

 - The death was a consequence of the conduct of the party being sued.

 - There was negligence on the part of the defendant.

 A number of circumstances may result in a wrongful death because of medical malpractice.
 Some of these are:

 The damages awarded in a wrongful death case depend on the pecuniary, or financial, losses.
 The courts assess these financial injuries by looking at medical and funeral expenses, the loss of support, services, and the lost prospect of inheritance.
 The basic premise, however, is to always ensure that the awarded damages are just and fair.
 In fact, interest from the date of death is also included in the award.